vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (5.2)
 {: .examplecaption}

+Notice that the terms 'descendent' and 'progeny' are synonymous.
+So, we can define the first in terms of the second.

-The problem with this sort of example is that it seems like you can only write a definitional statement if you have a 1:1 correspondence between two types.
+The problem with this sort of example is that it seems like you can only write a definition if you have a 1:1 correspondence between two types.
 But, really, we want to be able to analyze a concept in terms of the relationships between multiple other concepts, not just replace one concept with another.
 What we need, then, is a way to construct new types by putting existing types together.

-### Partitioning (अवच्छितिः)
+### Partitioning (अवच्छेदनम्)

 Let's consider the following definition: "a daughter is a female descendent".
 Here, the subject is `दुहिता` or `daughter`.
-The definition features two types: `स्त्री।त्वम्` / `femaleτ` and `अपत्य।ता` / `descendent`.
+The definition features two types: `स्त्री।त्वम्` / `femaleλ` and `अपत्य।ता` / `descendent`.
 But, notice, that `daughter` is not equivalent to either element of the definition, on its own.
-Instead, we could say that `daughterτ` is a *subtype* of `descendentτ`; specifically that subtype which is also a subtype of `femaleτ`.
-In Nyāya jargon, we express the idea 'a subtype of X' with the phrase 'a partition [अवच्छितिः] of X'.
+Instead, we could say that `daughterλ` is a *subtype* of `descendentλ`; specifically that subtype which is also a subtype of `femaleλ`.
+In Nyāya jargon, we express the idea 'a subtype' using the concept of **partitioning** [अवच्छेदनम्; avacchedanam].

-Partitioning [अवच्छेदनम्; avacchedanam] is one of those infamous Navya concepts that's endlessly confusing but central to how the whole machinery works.
-We've already come across this concept once before in the phrase 'scope partitioner'.
+Partitioning is one of those infamous Navya concepts that's endlessly confusing but central to how the whole machinery works.
+We've already come across this concept once before in the phrase 'reference partitioner'.
 As we've already indicated, the simplest way to think about this is as a device for subtyping generic types.
-To be very precise, a `partitioner` \[अवच्छेदकः; avacchedakaḥ\] of some type `T` is a type whose basis never extends beyond that of `T` \[अनतिरिक्तवृत्तिः; anatiriktavr̥ttiḥ\].
-Given some partitioner `P`, we can define a subtype of `T` by constraining its realization to that of the bases of `P`.
-We call this subtype a 'P-partitioned \[अवच्छिन्नम्; avacchinnam\] T'.
+To be very precise, a `partitioner` [अवच्छेदकः; avacchedakaḥ] of some type `T` is a type whose basis never extends beyond that of `T` [अनतिरिक्तवृत्तिः; anatiriktavr̥ttiḥ].
+Given some partitioner `P`, we can define a subtype of `T` by constraining the scope of its realization to that of the bases of `P`.
+We call this subtype a 'P-partitioned T' [प।अवच्छिन्न टः; P।avacchinna T].

 But, what if we want to restrict `T` by a type `Q` that overlaps with, but isn't contained by `T`?
 In this case, it would be more accurate to say that we partition `T` by a subtype of `Q` (i.e. a 'partitioned' Q).
-But, as we'll see in the next section, the ambiguity inherent in the expression 'some subtype' is already built into how Navyanyāya operators work within the overarching framework.
-So, it's still works to just say 'a Q-partition of T'.
+But, as we'll see in a later section on another infamously confusing Navya concept called "clarification", the ambiguity inherent in the expression 'some subtype' is already built into how Navyanyāya operators work within the overarching framework.
+So, it's works to just say 'Q-partitioned T'.

-The most explicit way to partition a type is using the partition operators.
+The most explicit way to partition a type is using the partitioning operators.
 Navyanyāya provides two: `अवच्छेदक` [-avacchedaka-; partitioner] and `अवच्छिन्न` [-avacchinna-; partitioned] which can be suffixed to the base type, just like with the abstraction operators.
 And, again, we'll represent these with Greek letters: `Ξ` for the partitioner and `ξ` for the partitioned type.

-With this, we can define `daughterτ` in terms of a pair of
+With this, we can define `daughterλ` in terms of a pair of assertions:

 <div>
-daughterτ :: descendentτΞτ <br>
+daughterλ :: descendentλΞλ <br>
 दुहितृ।त्वे अपत्य।ता।अवच्छेदक।ता <br> <br>

-daugheterτ :: femaleτΞτ <br>
+daugheterλ :: femaleλΞλ <br>
 दुहितृ।त्वे स्त्री।त्व।अवच्छेदक।ता
 </div>
 {: .quote .example}
 Example (5.3a-b)
 {: .examplecaption}

 Note the double abstraction.
-The phrase `Ξτ` / `अवच्छेदक।ता` is a common idiom.
+The phrase `Ξλ` / `अवच्छेदक।ता` is a common idiom for asserting that one type is the partioner of another.

 ### Coordination

 While, the above approach does work, it has some issues.
 For one, it's clunky and unnecessarily verbose.
-But, worse than this, it doesn't actually state a definition of `daughterτ`, since it leaves open the possibility that `daughterτ` has other properties not stated in the given description.
-For this reason, the Navya framework provides a way to explicitly construct a type that invokes partitioning implicitly.
-This is accomplished via a syntactic operation called *coordination* \[सामानाधिकरण्यम्; sāmānādhikaraṇyam\].
+But, worse than this, it doesn't actually state a definition of `daughterλ`; since, it leaves open the possibility that the definition of `daughterλ` must still involve additional other properties not stated above.
+For this reason, the Navya framework provides a way to explicitly construct a type using a syntax that invokes partitioning under the hood.
+This is accomplished via a syntactic relation called **coordination** [सामानाधिकरण्यम्; sāmānādhikaraṇyam]

-Two words are in coordination if they are either (1) in *apposition*
+Two words are in coordination if they are either (1) in *apposition* [सहप्रयोगः; sahaprayogaḥ] or (2) coreferential with a pronoun.
-\[सहप्रयोगः; sahaprayogaḥ\] or (2) instances of the same pronoun in the same lexical scope.
 The word 'apposition' is just the name of a particular kind of syntactic relationship between nouns or noun phrases that, in the context of Sanskrit, is indicated either by giving both constituents the same case endings or by putting them together into a compound type called *karmadhārayaḥ* \[कर्मधारयः\].
-Again, to avoid dealing with Sanskrit grammar, let's just represent apposition between two words `W` and `V` by putting them together
-(like in compound) but with a space separating the words:
+When we cite Navya expressions with appositional syntax, we'll express apposition between two noun stems `W` and `V` by putting them next to each other, like in a compound, but with a space separating them.
+We'll do this for *both* the roman script and Sanskritic versions.

 <div>
 V W